Fat Joe To Auction Off Louis Vuitton x Air Force 1’s For Charity - NewsBreak

 Black + White, White + Yellow, Blue + White

-The auction/giveaway is set to go down on June 29th at 9PM ET on Mayor’s channel via Whatnot .
+The auction/giveaway is set to go down on June 29th at 9PM ET on Mayor’s channel via Whatsnot .

 Will you be tuning in come Wednesday?
 Let us know in the comment section below.View this post on Instagram